 Shared Dataset for the Data Modeling Layer

-Although dataflow creates a shared data source for Power BI models.
-Still, if you want to create multiple Power BI models, you then need to set field level formatting inside the Power BI file.
-You do need to create DAX calculations inside each file, and you need to create hierarchies and any other modeling requirements inside the Power BI model.
-Because the storage of dataflow is a file-based structure, which is totally different from the Power BI in-memory storage engine.
+Although Dataflow creates a shared data source for Power BI models, still, if you want to create multiple Power BI models, you then need to set field-level formatting inside the Power BI file.
+You need to create DAX calculations inside each file and create hierarchies and any other modeling requirements inside the Power BI model.
+These settings and formatting cannot be done in the Dataflow.
+These are parts of the Power BI Dataset.

-Instead of doing all the modelings, and calculations in each Power BI file separately, you can leverage the Shared dataset concept.
-Shared dataset concept means that you create a Power BI file with a model only, and no visualization pages.
+Instead of doing all the modelings and calculations in each Power BI file separately, you can leverage the Shared dataset concept.
+The shared dataset concept means you create a Power BI file with a model only and no visualization pages.

 In this architecture, we are using layers as below;

 - Dataflow for the ETL or data preparation layer